Sichuan (pop 84 million) November 2014

 Shudao (30/01/2015) is a system of mountain roads linking Shaanxi with Sichuan (Shu), built and maintained since the 4th century BC.
 Technical highlights were the gallery roads, consisting of wooden planks erected on wooden or stone beams slotted into holes cut into the sides of cliffs.

 There were five such main roads across the Qinling Mountains and between Hanzhong and the Sichuan basin, there were three main Shu roads.
-The most used stretch of main road in recent times was the Great Post Road, or Great Road, that stretched from Beijing to Chengdu and was in operation from the Yuan Period to the Republican Period.
+The most used stretch of main road in recent times was the Great Post Road, or Great Road, which stretched from Beijing to Chengdu and was in operation from the Yuan Period to the Republican Period.

 Sites for Liquor Making in China (28/03/2008).
 Various locations of liquor making served to facilitate some local literature, calligraphy and music into flourishing.